 When the British saw the fortifications the next morning, some of the warships in the harbor opened fire.
 Gage and the other generals met and decided to attack the American position.
-General William Howe led the British attack, which began during the afternoon of June 17.
+General William Howe led the British attack, which began on the afternoon of June 17.

 The British made two failed assaults, during which the Americans waited until the last possible moment to fire.
 Legend has it the Americans were told to hold their fire until they saw “the whites of their eyes.”
 The British suffered heavy casualties, but the Americans ran out of ammunition.
 The British reorganized for a third assault and routed the Americans.

 After overrunning the fortifications, the British inflicted heavy damage on the Americans as they retreated to the main camp in Cambridge.
 The fighting lasted about two hours and resulted in 1,054 British casualties, compared with 441 American casualties.
 Most of the American casualties came during the retreat and included Joseph Warren, who had played a key role in the revolutionary movement in Massachusetts.

 Battle of Bunker Hill Significance

 Known as the Battle of Bunker Hill — despite the fact that most of the fighting took place on Breed’s Hill — the fighting on the Charlestown Peninsula was the first significantly large battle of the American Revolutionary War.

 Although the British were victorious, the battle was a moral victory for Americans throughout the colonies, who now had real evidence that they could not only engage, but inflict heavy casualties on the greatest military force in the world.